 Long distance walking at the edge of the Netherlands

 With a border of more than 1000 kilometers and a coastline of almost 500 kilometers, the edge of the Netherlands offers boundless walking pleasure.
-There is no walking path for border walking (you just follow the border between the Netherlands, Germany and Belgium as closely as possible), but with a bit of creative map reading you get to the most beautiful and strangest places you didn't even know about.
+There is no walking path for border walking (you just follow the border between the Netherlands, Germany and Belgium as closely as possible), but with a bit of creative map-reading, you get to the most beautiful and strangest places you didn't even know about.
 What are the best routes?
 Let's go on an adventure!

 Boundary marker -1